rhdeck/react-native-launchimages/README.md

 # Limitations

-This is currently for IOS-based RN apps only
+This is currently for IOS-based RN apps only.
+This is also the "wrong" way to do a launch image.
+The "right" way is with a launch screen XIB featuring askeleton state.
+That said, a lot of apps we all know use the "splash" approach, and it can be a simpler (and non-code) approach.

 # Dependencies

 This requires imagemagick to be installed.
 If its missing, don't worry: the plugin will recommend how you might install it.

+# Next Steps

+Looking into automating a LaunchScreen.xib and the activity-based splash for Android is definitely the more solid way of doing this.